 Demonstrate knowledge of other legislation applicable to credit administration.

-Range may include but is not limited to – Anti-Money Laundering and Countering of Financing of Terrorism Act 2009, Construction Contracts Act 2002, Insolvency Act 2006.
+Range may include but is not limited to – Anti-Money Laundering and Countering of Financing of Terrorism Act 2009, Construction Contracts Act 2002, Insolvency Act 2006, Credit Contracts and Consumer Finance Act 2003.

 Performance criteria